Events: Children's Programs

 Children's Program Family-Friendly In-Person Event Outdoor

-Gather ’round for Storytime each Thursday this May!
-Each week, we’ll read aloud from a book centered on a historical or nature-focused theme or story, followed by a craft or activity inspired by that week’s book.
-On May 22, we’ll read A Seed Is Sleepy by Dianna Aston (Illustrated by Sylvia Long).
+Gather ’round for Storytime each Thursday this July!
+Each week, we’ll read aloud from a book centered on a historical theme or story, followed by a craft or activity inspired by that week’s book.
+For July 24, we’ll be reading Sofia Valdez, Future Prez by Andrea Beaty (Illustrated by David Roberts).

 Storytime will take place outdoors unless it rains, in which case it will be moved indoors.
 We kindly ask that at least one (1) adult 18 years or older attend for every household.